aurelia/vscode-extension/docs/design.md

 This goal will also be a nice "force" to design the parser more modular.
 Win-win as I see it.

+### Virtual
+To enable a rich "Typescript experience" in the view, we create a "Virtual Typescript Source File" with content from the view, on which we can call the Typescript API.

+#### Definition
+For Go To Definition to work
+1. Get the cursor index
+2. Get the source word
+   1. This is the crux.
+   2. Create a virtual source file, that includes the source word
+   3. Perform Go To Definition

+##### Assumption
+Each variable or method is declared (eg. on top of your class)

 # Footnotes